https://www.wemakescholars.com/blog/how-to-save-money-after-taking-an-education-loan

 As per section 80E, the entire interest component of your EMIs which you pay while repaying your student loan can be claimed back as a reduction in your Income making your entire interest component of your EMIs tax-free.

-For eg., say your father’s taxable income is 12 lakhs per annum and as he falls under the 30% tax payable index, he is liable to pay around 1.8 lakhs every year.
-Now assume adding your father as your co-applicant, you take an education loan of 40 lakhs for your MS of 2 years at an interest rate of 10%.
-At a 10% interest rate, you would be paying 4 lakhs as interest per year albeit it will reduce over years.
+- At a 10% interest rate, you would be paying 4 lakhs as interest per year albeit it will reduce over years.
 So under section 80E, this 4 lakhs is tax-free meaning out of your father’s taxable income of 12 lakhs, this 4 lakhs can be reduced and his taxable income can be made only 8 lakhs making your father liable to pay only 80K as tax, which is a clear saving of 1 lakhs every year.
 So this is the savings you can do after you have taken an education loan.

 We understand that the calculation of this whole interest and the savings while repaying your student loan can be a bit complex for some, which is why we’ve designed a calculator that will help you calculate the savings on section 80E based on your or your father’s income and parameters.